 - A re-heater: Most dehumidifiers comprise a re-heater element to capture and collect heat generated from the cooling process.

 - A water reservoir is a small tank inside the dehumidifier that collects condensed water from the dehumidification process.
+Always clean the tank and the entire dehumidifier with vinegar for proper dehumidification.

 The working mechanism is straightforward.
 When you switch on the dehumidifier, the fan draws warm, moist air into the unit via the first set of ducts.
 This air is then passed over icy condenser coils.
 As the air passes over the coils, the moisture in it condenses, forming water.